 - Seal off the pet door.
 While this might not be convenient for your dog, temporarily sealing the pet door will reduce the pet door drafts in winter.
 Again, you’ll have to let Rover outside to do his business yourself if your pet door is disabled, but the minor inconvenience may be more desirable than the spike in your energy bill.

 Buy a more efficient flap or pet door.
+Sometimes the answer to how to winterize dog door installations is to start over.
 Just as dual-pane windows are much more energy efficient than single-pane windows, the same concept applies to pet doors.
 There is already a dual-pane insulated glass panel pet door, known as the “Thermo Panel” on the market.
 It tends to be more expensive than a conventional pet door, but as with dual-pane windows, the up-front investment pays for itself in energy savings over time.

 In short, following these suggestions could decrease your loss of heat in winter months, and help keep your energy bill expenses in check, in turn saving you money.